The return of the "madman" theory of international relations

 China's UN Ambassador Zhang Jun said the US violated basic norms of international relations by killing Soleimani.
 "We urge the United States not to abuse any further use of force," he said.

-Trump "threatens with chaos, but we will respond with legal action," Iraqi Shite lawmaker Anaam al-Khizaee said in response to Trump's Sunday threat to impose sanctions on Iraq, a US ally, if US troops are expelled from the country.
+Trump "threatens with chaos, but we will respond with legal action," Iraqi Shiite lawmaker Anaam al-Khizaee said in response to Trump's Sunday threat to impose sanctions on Iraq, a US ally, if US troops are expelled from the country.

 Iraqi Prime Minister Adeil Abdul-Mahdi met with the US ambassador and stressed the need for joint action to implement the withdrawal of foreign forces, according to a statement from his office, CNN's Mohammed Tawfeeq reports from Baghdad.